ukjinChoe/Open-OCR-Engine/README.md

 - `-l` : language of fonts (language name in `generate_data/fonts` directory)
 - _You can check all options in `generate_data.py`_

 +) If you put `--bbox` option, you can visualize the bounding box of all characters.
-The image samples below are include bounding box visualization.
-We do not recommend you to put this option for training data.
+The image samples below are include bounding box visualization.I don't recommend you to put this option for training data.

 **D) Merge line data to paragraph.**